grafana/tempo/docs/tempo/website/configuration/_index.md

     [max_search_bytes_per_trace: <int> | default = 5000]

     # Maximum size in bytes of a tag-values query.
 Tag-values query is used mainly to populate the autocomplete dropdown.
-    # Limit added to protect from tags with high cardinality or large values (like http urls or sql queries)
+    # Limit added to protect from tags with high cardinality or large values (like HTTP URLs or SQL queries)
     # This override limit is used by the ingester and the querier.
     [max_bytes_per_tag_values_query: <int> | default = 5000000 (5MB) ]

     # Tenant-specific overrides

-    # Tenant-specific overrides settings config file.
-See the "Tenant-specific overrides" section below for an example.
+    # Tenant-specific overrides settings configuration file.
+See the "Tenant-specific overrides" section for an example.
     [per_tenant_override_config: /conf/overrides.yaml]
 ```